Prompt Workshop

 For example, what is the secret of a work-life balance?

-Experts will approach this from different angles, but the conversation must lead to a meeting on everyone’s direct opinion.
+Experts will approach this from different angles, but the conversation must lead to a meeting where everyone shares their direct opinion.

 Meta-Scale, a tool for writing prompts

-The scale between prompts and briefs helps start and navigate leadership, creativity, and personal fulfillment, especially with the growing importance of AI and language models.
+The scale between prompts and briefs helps initiate and navigate leadership, creativity, and personal fulfillment, especially in light of the growing importance of AI and language models.

 FAQ